frictionlessdata/tableschema-py/README.md

 A Python implementation of the [Table Schema](http://specs.frictionlessdata.io/table-schema/) standard.

+> **[Important Notice]** We have released [Frictionless Framework](https://github.com/frictionlessdata/framework).
+This framework provides improved `tableschema` functionality extended to be a complete data solution.
+The change in not breaking for the existing software so no actions are required.
+Please read the [Migration Guide](https://framework.frictionlessdata.io/docs/codebase/migration.html) from `tableschema` to Frictionless Framework.

 ## Features

 - `Table` to work with data tables described by Table Schema